-Microservice applications consist of small, scalable and independently controlled services that communicate with each other through standard protocols and well-defined interfaces.
+Microservice applications consist of small, scalable, and independently controlled services that communicate with each other through standard protocols and well-defined interfaces.

 Each microservice exposes some useful routes to the ecosystem.
 Through these routes it is in fact possible to have information on the health of the systems, and to carry out debugging checks.

-For example, if your application implements a connection pool and a connection goes down, the application should not returns 503 on this route because your connection pool is still alive.
-Instead, if your application has only one connection to the database and this goes down and your application doesn't recover the connection properly, the application should return 503.
+For example, if your application implements a connection pool and a connection goes down, the application should not return 503 on this route because your connection pool is still alive.
+Instead, the application should return 503 if your application has only one connection to the database that goes down, and your application doesn't recover the connection properly.

-In some conditions, the pod can communicate to Kubernetes that it is under pressure and new incoming request may be served with a delay or may not be served at all.
-In this condition, the readiness route may return 503 even if your pod is up and running.
+In some conditions, the pod can communicate to Kubernetes that it is under pressure, and new incoming requests may be served with a delay or may not be served at all.
+In this condition, the readiness route may return 503, even if your pod is up and running.

-This route is not used by Kubernetes but exclusively by the Doctor service.
+This route is not used by Kubernetes, but exclusively by the Doctor service.

-/-/healthzroute of that service
+/-/healthzroute of that service;

-- an external microservice, this route should invoke its status route
+- An external microservice, this route should invoke its status route;

-- another dependency like Database or Kafka..., this route should check if the dependency is reachable.
+- Another dependency like Database or Kafka, this route should check if the dependency is reachable.

-NB.
 Never call the

-/-/check-up calls, the only one who can call the
+The only service who can call the

 /-/check-up route is the Doctor service.

-Kubernetes usage of liveness and readiness
+Kubernetes' usage of liveness and readiness

 Kubernetes kubelet uses liveness probes to know when to restart a Container.

 Readiness probes are used to know when a Container is ready to start accepting traffic.
-When a Pod is not ready, it is removed from Service load balancers
+When a Pod is not ready, it is removed from Service load balancers.